dantheman84/QEInstaGib/README.md

 # QEInstaGib
-Quake Enhanced Rocket-only deathmatch multiplayer mod
+Quake Enhanced InstaGib deathmatch multiplayer mod

 # What is it?